ivadomed/model-spinal-rootlets/README.md

 ## 1) Project Overview

 The goal of this project is to develop a deep learning (DL)-based method to segment and locate the spinal nerve rootlets.

 A script to convert nerve segmentation to spinal level is also available.

 [Google slides](https://docs.google.com/presentation/d/1ZHliup_Mtk0OcmI1qkwmOIY7Ml4mO6vewIwFQjMMMPo/edit?usp=sharing) to
 summarize this project are also available.

 ## 2) Work Done

+Release xx with the model run prediction on LPI orinted image

+> reorient

+`nnUNXXX`

 ### A) Literature and Data Review

 No articles were found on this topic.

-After reviewing the available datasets ([issue#1](https://github.com/ivadomed/model-spinal-rootlets/issues/1#issue-1706345176)), it was determined that no dataset had available suitable ground truth labels.
+After reviewing the available
+datasets ([issue#1](https://github.com/ivadomed/model-spinal-rootlets/issues/1#issue-1706345176)), it was determined that no dataset had available suitable ground truth labels.

 ### B) Dataset Creation